mithrandie/csvq/docs/_posts/2006-01-02-arithmetic-operators.md

 _value_
 : [value]({{ '/reference/value.html' | relative_url }})

-An binary arithmetic operator calculate integer or float values, and return the result.
+A binary arithmetic operator calculate integer or float values, and return the result.

 If either of operands is null or the conversions to integer or float failed, return null.